sharpic/academic-kickstart/content/post/Towards_a_Parallel_CO2_Currency/index.md

 ---

-**One size fits all is not going to work.
+**In Summary: One size fits all is not going to work.
 The most energy efficient thing you can do is have one child only.
 Population has a massive effect on the allowable CO2 personal allowances; as does the diet you eat.
 New things cost CO2 in production which needs to be spread over their ‘lifetime’.**

 ---